soonklang/dart-tutorial/5. File Handling In Dart/Delete File in Dart.md

 import os
 ```
 - C Standard library
-## After import library or module, use method or funtion for delete file target by use parameters is a path
+## After import library or module, use method or funtion for File Handling target by use parameters is a path
 - Dart
  ```Dart
 void deleteSync(